docsforadobe/after-effects-scripting-guide/docs/general/system.md

 **Description**

-The System object provides access to attributes found on the user’s system, such as the user name and the name and version of the operating system.
+The System object provides access to attributes found on the user's system, such as the user name and the name and version of the operating system.
 It is available through the `system` global variable.

 **Example**